papersblindreview/PI_MESS_2025/README.md

    - 'PINN' for the PMNN model;
    - 'NPI' for the NN model.

    Default is PM-MESS.
 This will save the chosen model inside the `models` directory within the `code` directory.
-The figure below shows an illustration of the PI-MESS model architecture.
+The figure below shows an illustration of the PM-MESS model architecture.

    ![DAG](figures/F2_DAG.png)